centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 ![client example](https://i.imgur.com/Hty00aG.png)

-We will use linked client example to connect to a server that runs on localhost and uses [github.com/lucas-clemente/quic-go](https://github.com/lucas-clemente/quic-go) library.
-To make our example work we need to open client example in Chrome and actually at this moment we need to install Chrome Canary.
-The reason behind this is that `quic-go` library supports QUIC draft-29 while Chrome < 85 implements QuicTransport over draft-27.
+We will use a linked client example to connect to a server that runs on localhost and uses [github.com/lucas-clemente/quic-go](https://github.com/lucas-clemente/quic-go) library.
+To make our example work we need to open client example in Chrome, and actually, at this moment we need to install Chrome Canary.
+The reason behind this is that the  `quic-go` library supports QUIC draft-29 while Chrome < 85 implements QuicTransport over draft-27.
 If you read this post at a time when Chrome stable 85 already released then most probably you don't need to install Canary release and just use your stable Chrome.

-We also need to generate self-signed certificates since WebTransport only works with TLS layer, and we should make Chrome trust our certificates.
+We also need to generate self-signed certificates since WebTransport only works with a TLS layer, and we should make Chrome trust our certificates.
 Let's prepare our client environment before writing a server and first install Chrome Canary.

 ## Install Chrome Canary